Former martial arts star Battulga wins Mongolian presidential election

 Mongolia is a parliamentary democracy.
 The government is run by a prime minister, but the president has powers to veto legislation and make judicial appointments.

-(Editing by Ben Blanchard and Christian Schmollinger)
+Editing by Ben Blanchard and Christian Schmollinger